engineeringpurple/engineeringpurple.github.io/_posts/2023-12-07-spring-boot-observability.md

 This can be done in muplitple ways, a simple `logback.xml` file in the default resource location could also suffice.

-A stripped down version of a sample configutation will look like this:
+A simplified example of a sample configuration appears as follows:

 ```yaml
 <?xml version="1.0" encoding="UTF-8"?>